robsimmons/dusa/README.md

 ← `src/pages/`: Pages to import to the router should go here!

 ← `src/components/router.jsx`: One of the most important parts of a single page app is the router.
+It's how we know what page to show.
 We're using [Wouter](https://github.com/molefrog/wouter), a small and easy router.
 You could replace it for something like [React Router](https://reactrouter.com/), but we really like wouter!

 ← `src/components/seo.jsx`: When you share your site on social media, you want to make sure the meta tags are correct and you've got an image.
 All of the settings for this file are in `src/seo.json`.